NAICS Codes Explained: Find the Right Codes for Government Contracts (2026)

 How GovConToday Uses NAICS Codes for Matching

 When you sign up for GovConToday, the first thing we ask for is your NAICS codes.
 These codes become the foundation of your match profile.
-Every morning, we pull new opportunities from SAM.gov and match them against your codes — combined with your set-aside preferences and target states — to build a personalized daily digest.
+Every morning, we pull new opportunities from SAM.gov and match them against your codes — combined with your set-aside preferences and target states — to build your personalized contract dashboard.

 The key difference between GovConToday and raw SAM.gov searching is context.
 When we surface an opportunity, we tell you which of your NAICS codes it matched, whether it's set aside for your certification type, and when the deadline is.
 You don't have to click through and read the full solicitation just to figure out if it's relevant.
 The matching is done for you.